 The Board was constituted under the Public Service Pensions Act 2013 and held its first meeting on the 6 July 2015 before the recommended Scheme Advisory Board (SAB) deadline of 31 July 2015.
-The board consists of two representatives of the scheme employers, and two representing scheme members.
+The board was expanded over the reporting year from four to six people to afford more resilience and therefore now consists of three representatives of the scheme employers, and three representing scheme members.

 The Board members are conversant with their statutory duties and responsibilities and with the support of officers and training afforded have made good progress in achieving their objectives.
-During the year, the Board approved to expand the membership from the current 4 to 6 members in order to improve resilience.
+As outlined above having six members has made the board much more resilient.
 The current membership is as shown below: